-Start by building a Slack app to contain all of your work -- by default, it can only (& easily!) be installed on your own team.
+Start by building a Slack app to contain all of your work -- by default, it can only (& easily!) be installed on your own workspace.
 Follow the UI instructions to add features — most require that you provide a HTTP server Slack can reach.

-While developing for your own teams or if developing internal integrations, HTTPS will not be required for requests sent from Slack.
+While developing for your own workspaces or if developing internal integrations, HTTPS will not be required for requests sent from Slack.
 This is for ease in getting started; we strongly recommend using HTTPS even for internal integrations.

 Many developers find using HTTP tunneling software effective while building apps.
 For one such story, consult this tutorial: Tunneling with ngrok.

 All three integration types allow you to post messages within a channel but differ in how those messages are triggered and how users interact with your app.

 You can use all of these integration types together in your Slack app.

 On their own, custom integrations are for a specific workspace to use.
 An incoming webhook is a single custom integration.
 A bot user is a single custom integration.
 Same with a slash command.
 The tokens and credentials used for these custom integrations are intended only for the workspace that originated them.

 A Slack app is a packaged collection of one or more platform features.
 They can optionally be made available for Slack workspaces to install and utilize. workspaces will use an OAuth 2.0 authorization flow to approve apps, resulting in workspace-specific OAuth tokens for use on their behalf.

 We strongly recommend building internal integrations as part of a Slack app instead.
 Slack apps are better scoped, allowing your integration to only use the permissions they need.
 Additionally, you can use new features like interactive messages and the Events API.

 Some of the tokens you'll be given while going through the integration creation process.
 Other tokens you obtain by sending users through the OAuth 2.0 authentication flow.